archival-IIIF/server/readme.md

           collections
         - `ecodices-canvas-iiif-metadata`: Loads a **library** that provides IIIF metadata of canvases from eCodices collections
+        - `ecodices-root-file-item`: Loads a **library** that provides the child item representative for the root item of items from eCodices collections
 - `IIIF_SERVER_SECRET`: Signed cookie key
 - `IIIF_SERVER_ACCESS_TOKEN`: Access token for administrator access
 - `IIIF_SERVER_IMAGE_SERVER_URL`: URL of the external IIIF image server (such as Loris)